Oshima Brothers: Career

 The duo returned to touring in 2021 with their first concert outside Maine since the start of the pandemic in May of that year, followed by performances across the Northeast.
 On March 18, 2022, "Lost at Sea" from Under the Same Stars was featured on episode 765 of This American Life.
 On April 1, Oshima Brothers released their second album Dark Nights Golden Days, which combined their digital EPs Dark and Golden, plus seven new tracks.
 They promoted the release on a tour through the Midwest, Florida, and East Coast, which included live performances for Acoustic Café and Mountain Stage.
 Both were syndicated on 140 and 200 radio stations, respectively.
 By April 25, the duo had over 115,000 Spotify followers and their song "Cadence" from Dark Nights Golden Days had been streamed more than 330,000 times.
 "These Cold Nights" had been streamed almost five million times.
 In October 2022, the duo released a forty-eight-minute visual album to accompany Dark Nights Golden Days and promoted it with a series of film showings.
 The film focuses on the members' lives as musicians and brothers and features Maine's natural landscape and digital 3D environments.
 In January 2023, they performed at the Ann Arbor Folk Fest in Michigan alongside Ani DiFranco, Patty Griffin, Gina Chavez, and St. Paul and The Broken Bones.
 The following month they were recruited to perform alongside Jeff Tweedy, Andrew Bird, Trampled by Turtles, Nitty Gritty Dirt Band, Patty Griffin, Neko Case, and Shovels & Rope on the 15th Cayamo cruise.
+Later that year they released Origami, a digital album of remixed versions of previously released songs.
+In June 2024, they were booked to headline the Resurgam Festival in Portland, Maine.
+In August 2025, they played the inaugural Back Cove Music and Arts Festival in the same city.
+Their five-song EP Can You Feel the Sun Returning was released in April of that year.